 “It all kind of points to just that one age class being more numerous and maybe a little bit smaller than average,” said Sands.

-He hypothesized that the ocean’s caring capacity is limited, and fish size could be correlated with the number of fish that returned to Bristol Bay.
+He hypothesized that the ocean’s carrying capacity is limited, and fish size could be correlated with the number of fish that returned to Bristol Bay.

 “If the number of salmon out there is bigger than average, then there’s less food for each individual fish, and it kind of drives the size or survivorship down,” said Sands.